-One extremely significant detail separates this memorial, located in the former royal hunting ground of the Tiergarten, from the other Soviet war memorials in Berlin – that due to the division of the city at the end of the Second World War, this particular memorial ended up on the other side of the Berlin Wall – in the Cold War West of the city.
+One extremely significant detail separates the Soviet War Memorial in the Tiergarten from other similar Soviet memorials in Berlin – specifically that due to the division of the city at the end of the Second World War, this particular memorial ended up on the other side of the Berlin Wall – in the Cold War West of the city.

-Due to its precarious position in West Berlin, the memorial would be guarded by Soviet honour guards sent from the east of the city to protect it from any unwanted attention from any West Berliners eager to voice their objections to the political climate or actions on the part of East Germany or the Soviet Union.
+Due to its precarious position in West Berlin, the memorial would be guarded by Soviet honour guards sent from the east of the city.
+Understandably, to protect it from any unwanted attention from any West Berliners eager to voice their objections to the Cold War political climate or actions on the part of East Germany or the Soviet Union.

-Although it now still serves as a site of pilgrimage for war veterans from the former Soviet states and see wreath laying ceremonies on the May 9th anniversary of the end of the Second World War in Europe, the memorial was not appreciated by all – and acquired the derogatory nickname ‘the tomb of the unknown rapist’ as a reference to the crimes committed by Soviet troops in Berlin.
+It still serves as a site of pilgrimage for war veterans from the former Soviet states and with wreath laying ceremonies taking place here on the May 9th anniversary of the end of the Second World War in Europe.
+That said, the memorial is not appreciated by all – and during the Cold War acquired the derogatory nickname ‘the tomb of the unknown rapist’ as a reference to the crimes committed by Soviet troops in Berlin.

-Naturally this would be problematic to state as Nazi Germany and the Soviet Union both cooperated to divide and occupy Poland following the establishment of a non-agression treaty in August 1939 – something historians have since referred to as the ‘Midnight of the Century’.
-This would also see the Soviet Union invading the Baltic states and fighting a war against Finland.
+Naturally this would be problematic to state as Nazi Germany and the Soviet Union both cooperated to divide and occupy Poland following the establishment of a non-agression treaty in August 1939 – something historians have since referred to as the ‘Midnight of the Century’ – that would also see the Soviet Union invading the Baltic states and fighting a war against Finland.

 It is rumoured that the material used to construct the memorial came from Adolf Hitler's Chancellery building, although that has not been conclusively proven.